 A common challenge organizations face is budgeting for IT hardware and software needs and any outsourced services.
 As a place to start, consider the hardware and software being replaced or upgraded and any additional user licenses needed for new employees.
 With the data security landscape changing, other infrastructure requirements, like firewalls, may also be on the list.

-For any organization, these ten best practices will help you start the year with a pragmatic approach to managing your information technology needs.
+For any organization, these 10 best practices will help you start the year with a pragmatic approach to managing your information technology needs.
 Is your business ready?
-If you have questions about your business’s IT systems or processes, Aldrich Technology is here to help.
+If you have questions, let’s talk.